agile-enigma/SNA-Utilities/README.md

 sna_utils is a python package containing a variety of convenience functions for automating various social network analysis-related tasks.
-Such tasks currently include: creating NetworkX graph objects from pandas DataFrames; deriving network graph visualizations from NetworkX graph objects via PyVis; building neighbor overlap graphs; .
+Such tasks currently include: creating NetworkX graph objects from pandas DataFrames; deriving network graph visualizations from NetworkX graph objects via PyVis; building neighbor overlap graphs; and converting nodes + node attributes contained in a NetworkX graph object to a pandas DataFrame.

 # Installation